UCSC-VLAA/VLAA-Thinking/README.md

 </details>

 <details> <summary><strong>Step 2: Visual Captioning and Additional Context</strong></summary>
 Each datapoint begins with an image-question-answer triplet.
 To effectively connect visual content with textual reasoning, we generate detailed, structured captions for each image using GPT-4o.
-Additionally, we leverage dataset-specific annotations to enrich the visual understanding: CLEVR-Math includes scene synthesis instructions, Math PUMA provides descriptive textual math problems, and ALLaVA-LAION offers carefully verified GPT-4V captions (prompt [here](assets/prompts/1.captioning.txt)).
+Additionally, we leverage dataset-specific annotations to enrich the visual understanding: CLEVR-Math includes scene synthesis instructions, Math PUMA provides descriptive textual math problems, and ALLaVA-LAION offers carefully verified GPT-4V captions
+(prompt <a href="assets/prompts/1.captioning.txt" target="_blank">here</a>).

 </details>

 <details> <summary><strong>Step 3: Reasoning Answer Distillation</strong></summary>
 Utilizing the text-only reasoning model DeepSeek-R1, we generate structured and logical reasoning steps alongside final answers.
-The model reasons based on image captions, visual questions, and supplementary dataset-specific information, outputting a step-by-step rationale enclosed by explicit <think> tags for clarity (prompt [here](assets/prompts/2.r1cot.txt)).
+The model reasons based on image captions, visual questions, and supplementary dataset-specific information, outputting a step-by-step rationale enclosed by explicit <think> tags for clarity (prompt <a href="assets/prompts/2.r1cot.txt" target="_blank">here</a>).

 </details>

 <details> <summary><strong>Step 4: Answer Refinement and Rewriting</strong></summary>
 To ensure clarity, consistency, and modality independence, we refine the reasoning outputs through a rewriting module powered by GPT-3.5-turbo.
 This refinement removes unnecessary modality-specific phrases and standardizes the answers.
-Samples exhibiting large textual deviations post-rewriting (more than 15 words difference) are filtered out to preserve minimal textual alteration (prompt [here](assets/prompts/3.rewrite.txt)).
+Samples exhibiting large textual deviations post-rewriting (more than 15 words difference) are filtered out to preserve minimal textual alteration (prompt <a href="assets/prompts/3.rewrite.txt" target="_blank">here</a>).

 </details>

 <details> <summary><strong>Step 5: Automated Verification</strong></summary>
 We verify the rewritten answers against the original ground-truth answers through an automated validation module.
-Only samples with verified correct answers are retained in the final training set, ensuring accuracy and logical coherence (prompt [here](assets/prompts/4.verify.txt)).
+Only samples with verified correct answers are retained in the final training set, ensuring accuracy and logical coherence (prompt <a href="assets/prompts/4.verify.txt" target="_blank">here</a>).

 </details>